zamilskhan/docs-new/source/installation-guide/install.md

 |       Update/Clean Repo       |apt-get update                         |
 |       Install Gluu Server     |apt-get install gluu-server-2.4.4      |

-!!!Note: While entering the command manually, enter a space between "/ubuntu/" and "trusty main/" to avoid errors and issues while downloading and installing.
+!!!
+Note: While entering the command manually, enter a space between "/ubuntu/" and "trusty main/" to avoid errors and issues while downloading and installing.

 Please see section 2.1.3 to complete installation.